Kenya travel advice

 Rail

-The Madaraka Express Railway line between Nairobi and Mombasa is reliable and safe.
-Other passenger train lines are not safe and are routinely late.
+The Madaraka Express Railway line between Nairobi and Mombasa is reliable and well-maintained.
+Other passenger train lines are very limited, unsafe and are routinely late.

 Local assistance